pivotal/mkdocs-pivotal-theme/README.md

 # Contribution

 Please create a Github issue for discussion before making a pull request.

 ## Local Development

 Local development requires this theme to be used in an `mkdocs` (either new or existing) site.
-The `requirements.txt` (in the `mkdocs` site) needs to be updated to reference the local copy.
+`requirements.txt` (in the `mkdocs` site) needs to be updated to reference the local copy.

 First, make sure that `mkdocs-pivotal-theme` is uninstalled, by running `pip uninstall -r requirements.txt` to uninstall everything.